louisroyer-minetest/keyring/README.md

 - `keyring:keyring`/`keyring:personal_keyring`

 Notes:
-- if you use a personal keyring in the craft, then it must belong to you to, else the craft will be forbidden.
+- if you use a personal keyring in the craft, then it must belong to you, else the craft will be forbidden.
 - when merging two keyrings, an empty keyring will be returned back

 ## Dependencies